The Best Things to do in Amsterdam in Autumn

 The Amsterdam Light Festival is one of the best annual cultural festivals in the Netherlands.
 Last year’s event saw thousands of visitors enjoying the Amsterdam Light Festival’s Van Gogh inspired starry night and other installations.
-If you’re wanting to see the Amsterdam Light Festival 2019/2020’s inspiring artworks by boat, you can look at their official partner Starboard Boats ALF cruise here.
+If you’re wanting to see the Amsterdam Light Festival 2019/2020’s inspiring artworks by boat, check out the official Amsterdam Light Festival Route.
 In addition to the Amsterdam Light Festival, there’s also the fantastic Museum Night, where you can explore beautifully lit museums by the moonlight, including the Rijksmuseum and Van Gogh museum.

 2) Dutch autumnal treats

 Dutch food isn’t particularly light so can be a bit much during the hotter summer months.
 However, it really comes into its own in the autumn and winter and there’s nothing quite as warming as a stamppot or a slice of Apple cake and a hot chocomel.
 There’s also the famous autumnal beer, ‘Herfstbok’, which arrives after the first malt harvest.
 Strong and dark, this is the perfect beer to enjoy in a cosy brown café on a windy autumn day.
 If you’re looking for a cosy café to enjoy a few beers in on a rainy day, check out our blog on the top brown cafés in Amsterdam here.

 Amsterdam Dance Event is the world’s biggest electronic music festival, seeing over 2500 DJs performing at 140 venues across 5 days in autumn.
 Last year, over 400,000 people from more than 100 countries visited for ADE and 2019 is likely to be even bigger!